brodieaustin/poisoned-well-novel/poisoned-well.md

 "No, I am not!"

 "Good, then once we loosen your tongue you can use it to tell us stories about our mutual friend here.
-I look forward to it immensenly."
+I look forward to it immensely."

-"She's innocnet, Trent.
+"She's innocent, Trent.
 You should let her go now..."

 "Why?
 So that she can spread discord and confusion like you?
 I have no doubt she's a disciple of yours.
 Even a brush with you has been known to corrupt."

 "Then I only beg that mercy be shown her, in the name of Lord Corby."
 Master Trent's heavy hand whipped across Quill's face, making a popping sound.
-"You will not speak his name in my presnece."
+"You will not speak his name in my presence."
 He turned to leave.
 "You made a mistake coming here, Hirath.
 A mistake that I shall enjoy thoroughly."

 ##Chapter 12##

 Once again, Manan found herself imprisoned in a cell.
 At least now, she was buried somewhere down in the bowels of the castle, where it was damp, but warm enough.
 She had been given a plain prisoner's dress, with two crudely stitched pockets in front.
 She felt bare without her vests and wraps with their endless number of pockets and places to tuck away this and that.
 Fortunately, she had hidden her most valuable possessions and her weapons.
-But the guards had enjoyed a good laught stripping "their little witch" as little vials and pouches fell this way and that across the floor when she was stripped before entering the dungeon.
+But the guards had enjoyed a good laugh stripping "their little witch" as little vials and pouches fell this way and that across the floor when she was stripped before entering the dungeon.

 At night, after the guards' fires had been stamped out, the cells grew colder.
 Manan would shove her hands as deep as they could go into these two pockets, rubbing her thumb across the tops of her finger, trying to keep them warm.
 Night time was the worse part of her captivity.
 Without the fires, the cells fell into darkness.
 It was in the pitch black that the other prisoners began to wail and scratch and scream.
 Otherwise, despair silence them.
 There was only the crude ramblings of the guards to listen to.

 Try as she might, she could not pick up any information from the guards.
 It was not any cleverness on their part either.
 These really were low creatures that worked down here.
 After all, they only had to exert enough will to sit in one place for several hours at a time.
-Their brillance only came through in the many ways they passed that time--games with bones and dice, telling dirty stories, sharpening their weapons, and so on.
+Their brilliance only came through in the many ways they passed that time--games with bones and dice, telling dirty stories, sharpening their weapons, and so on.

-Fortunatley Manan provided them with new sport.
+Fortunately Manan provided them with new sport.
 They spent countless hours jeering over the ways that she would be tortured and killed.
 They imagined lavish scenarios involving strange machines that Manan had never heard of before.
 Most of the stories ended with her being fed to some kind of wild animal, mostly their Lord's dogs.
 But of those dogs, they singled out one in particular, an old limping mutt named Hirath, whose master had a tendency to kick and berate.
 It seemed that this dog, named for the infernal traitor himself, was prone to vomiting up its food and eating it up again.

 She had not seen or heard of Quill since being thrown into her little cell.
 She tried to work over in her mind what must have happened.
 Their capture happened so suddenly that the events still needed sorting out.
 In particular, she thought over what betrayal Quill must have committed to be considered dangerous after all of these years.
-But these thoughts were little more than her equivalnet of the guard's bawdy tales, a torrent of words with repetitive action and resolving on nothing.
+But these thoughts were little more than her equivalent of the guard's bawdy tales, a torrent of words with repetitive action and resolving on nothing.

 Despite the grim circumstances, Manan's spirits remained high.
 She even held onto the belief that she would find a way out of this mess.
-Perhaps it was due to the nature fo her life up till now.
+Perhaps it was due to the nature of her life up till now.
 Being flung from one set of circumstances to the next had made her very resilient.
 There had always been the next horizon to aim for, so why would that change now?

 After several days spent in the dungeon, one of the guards, whom Manan had taken to calling Meat, because he seemed to always be roasting something over the guards fire, struck her cell with his guard's stick, waking her up from a mid-day nap.
 "Get up you.
 Time to see the Father."